-Last time I saw Moses, he was cradling his new-born in one hand, and nursing the TV remote in the other.
-Hurling championship season was in full-swing, and despite landing in the middle of the game uninvited, he didn’t let his irritation show.
+Last time I saw Joseph, he was cradling his new-born in one hand, and nursing the TV remote in the other.
+Hurling championship season was in full-swing and, despite landing in the middle of the game uninvited, he didn’t let his irritation show.
 The remaining smallies were shooed from the sofa where I was beckoned to take a seat by the slap of a cushion.
 We traded reassurances on how well the other was looking, making brief pit-stops along the general welfare of our common acquaintances before abandoning the small-talk that never suited either of us.

 With his homeland victorious in securing independence, there was much to rejoice about but still too much to fear.
 The Chinese would continue their aggressive advance from afar through ill-gotten seizure of oil rights; and political instability and residue from civil war will see to it that the country will be characterised by chaos for years to come.
 But it was a good day, he reminded himself.
 Even The Mayor hosted a reception for him and his compatriots.
 He joked they had risen to status of local celebrity though conceded it wasn’t quite in the same league as the County team.
 It didn’t take him long to get hooked on the game, and he proudly explained two of his sons were showing an impressive flair for it.
 With that one of them floated in with a hurley and a greeting in an accent flatter than the more mountainous song he had on arrival.